TehFlaminTaco/Reverse-Programmer-Notation/README.md

 ## &#39;if&#39; statements

-The If statement simply pops the top of the stack, checks if it&#39;s a truthy value, and will either continue reading the script, or shunt to the matching else/end otherwise.
+The If statement simply peeks the top of the stack, checks if it&#39;s a truthy value, and will either continue reading the script, or shunt to the matching else/end otherwise.

 ## &#39;while&#39; statements